 National standard guide for community interpreting services

-This document outlines the core competencies and ethical principles for interpreters.
+Outlines the core competencies and ethical principles for interpreters.

 A Guide for Professionals Working With Immigrants & Refugee Children & Youth.